“The Lord God took the man and put him in the Garden of Eden to work it and keep it.” Genesis 2:15

 Careers Resources from www.how2become.com

-How2become Ltd has a range of books and DVDs to help students make career choices.
+How2become Ltd has a range of books and DVDs to help pupils make career choices.
 Their guides also cover recruitment processes, interview questions and psychometric testing.

 Your online guide to apprenticeship careers and job opportunities – want to find out about apprenticeships?
 Choose an apprenticeship, find an employer and contact a learning provider.
 Click on the link and start browsing, you’ll soon be on your way.
 Please click here